AnanthanJS/Music-app/README.md

 **Features:**

 1. **Listening to Songs:**
-   - Our app allows users to explore and listen to a vast library of songs from various genres, artists, and albums.
+   - This app allows users to explore and listen to a vast library of songs from various genres, artists, and albums.
    - Users can easily search for their favorite songs, albums, or artists using the search functionality.
    - Seamless streaming ensures uninterrupted playback, providing a smooth listening experience.